-Critically analyse, interpret and synthesise complex problems, solutions, concepts or theories in information technology and systems area, to address the needs of a broad range of stakeholders, including technology specialists, managers, clients, regulators, etc.UC graduates are problems, knowledge and sk critical thinking, an and real-world problems, negotiate, and reso
+Critically analyse, interpret and synthesise complex problems, solutions, concepts or theories in information technology and systems area, to address the needs of a broad range of stakeholders, including technology specialists, managers, clients, regulators, etc.

 UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; work collaboratively as part of a team, negotiate, and resolve conflict; take pride in their professional and personal integrity.